QuentinVincenot/quentinvincenot.github.io/_posts/2024-04-26-Data-governance-models.md

 These **practices are designed by this central entity**, and *their applicability into operational departments are directly distributed* to operationnal teams in the company.

 However, the **rigidity of such a centralised model** can lead to local workarounds found by entities to solve problematics or the processes elaboration slowness.
-Such failures in bridging gaps between central policies and local practices *can lead to data security, data privacy or compliance issues* when they are not addressed effectively.
+Failures in bridging gaps between central policies and local practices *can lead to data security, data privacy or compliance issues* when they are not addressed effectively.

 ## 3. Decentralised model